Peyton Sawyer: Final seasons

-In the season 6 premiere, it is discovered that the person whom Lucas called is Peyton.
+In the season 6 premiere, it is discovered that the person whom Lucas called is obviously Peyton.
 She goes to the airport and they hop on a plane to Vegas to get married.
 Once they get there, the chapel is too trashy, and so they do not get married.
-Instead, they drive to L.A. and Lucas proposes to her in the same hotel room he did years before.
+Instead, they drive to L.A. and Lucas proposes to her in the same hotel room he did years before and finally become engaged.
 The two are still in L.A. during Brooke's attack.
-After Brooke calls Peyton and sounds weird, Lucas and Peyton decide to head back to Tree Hill and have the wedding there instead.
+After Brooke calls Peyton and sounds weird, Lucas and Peyton decide to head back to Tree Hill and have the wedding there instead, but Lucas asks Peyton to move in with him in his house and she happily accepts.
 Peyton sees that Brooke is beaten up, but Brooke lies and says she fell down the stairs, and Peyton believes her, not knowing that Brooke was attacked.
 Peyton meets a famous musician named Mick Wolf, who used to know Ellie.
 He is the one who asked Mia about Peyton during the tour.
 He keeps dodging around the subject of Peyton's real father, but says a little more about him each time Peyton brings him up.
 Peyton continues to get to know Mick and continues to ask about her real father.
 When she asks him why her parents gave her up and, he replies, "We...
 I mean they, had a tough decision."
 Mick accidentally lets the truth slip out, and suddenly Peyton realizes this is her father.
 She invites him over for a nice dinner together, he instead goes and gets drunk at a bar after being sober for a year (as shown by a sobriety chip in his pocket).
 She and Lucas have also set a date for their wedding, which causes conflict between Lucas and Lindsey with regards to the book tour for his second book.
 Peyton closes herself off emotionally with regard to Mick and is angry with him for not being upfront with her about who he is.
 She tells him to leave.
-Not long afterward, during a visit to Brooke's, Brooke tells Peyton the truth about how she got all the bruises on her body.
+Not long afterward, during a visit to Brooke's, Brooke tells Peyton the truth about how she got all the bruises on her body and the two share a meaningful moment, reconnecting.
 Peyton is later seen on the phone with Larry, her adoptive father.
 She tells him how much she loves him.
-Though initially concerned about moving in together, Lucas and Peyton eventually decide to accept their differences and reside in the same house.
-Peyton reconnects with her biological brother Derek, who has returned from the war.
+Though the cohabitation is initially hard, Lucas and Peyton eventually decide to accept their difference and go throw them while their relationship continues to grow stronger and stronger.
+Peyton also reconnects with her biological brother Derek, who has returned from the war.
 Later, she goes to TRIC to meet up with Lucas and a man named Julian, who is interested in making a movie based on Lucas's first novel.
 Julian was asking Lucas a lot of questions about Peyton before she got there.
 She runs into Julian near the bathroom, and it is soon revealed that he is her ex-boyfriend.
 Three weeks go by and Peyton still has not told Lucas the truth about her romantic history with Julian.
 Lucas is left to discover their past on his own, and is initially angry about it.
 Peyton throws a USO concert in which Angels and Airwaves, Mia, and Haley play.
 She continues to connect with her brother, Derek, and clash with Julian over Lucas and his film.